What is compositing?

-What is a common use of gradients in graphic design?
+What is the advantage of using gradients in design?

 How does a radial gradient differ from a linear gradient?